KhachikSukiasyan/Password-Generator/README.md

 #### 1. Choose the password option you want
 #### 2. Select the desired password length
 #### 3. Click Generate button
+#### 4. If  You want to generate many passwords at a time,turn on the "Multiple passwords".The result will be on another window.